 The opposition to the plans generated significant news coverage from a number of global news outlets and industry bodies.

 We’re glad the ICAO has showed a modicum of sense on this issue.
 This is a significant victory and shows what campaigning can achieve.
 Congratulations to all involved!

 However, even if biofuels make up a small proportion of aviation fuel, this still would have negative impacts on forests, biodiversity and farming via land-grabs and deforestation.
 We must remain vigilant to ensure this plan doesn’t rear its head again, and to fight for a proper climate deal which regulates the aviation sector so that we can keep warming below 2 degrees.
-This deal cannot rely on biofuels nor offsetting, but must limit aviation’s growth and introduce a fuel tax appropriate to the contribution aviation has to climate change (5% of current global emissions, projected to rise to 22% by 2050).
+This deal cannot rely on biofuels nor offsetting, but must stop and then reverse aviation growth.
+This will require ending subsidies – including tax exemptions – for aviation, ending airport expansion, and investing in alternatives, including rail transport.